IPO Porto Research Center

-IPO Porto is a member of the Organization of European Cancer Institutes (OECI) and is accredited by OECI as a Comprehensive Cancer Center (Porto Comprehensive Cancer Center, P.CCC) in collaboration with Instituto de Investigação e Inovação em Saúde (i3S).
+IPO Porto is a member of the Organization of European Cancer Institutes (OECI) and is accredited by OECI as a Comprehensive Cancer Center (Porto Comprehensive Cancer Center; Porto.CCC) in collaboration with Instituto de Investigação e Inovação em Saúde (i3S).

-In 2019, CI-IPOP was informed that it obtained the classification of EXCELLENT for the period 2013-2017 and activity plan for 2020-2023 after international evaluation by the panel HEALTH SCIENCES – Clinical and Translational Research organized by FCT.
+CI-IPOP was rated as EXCELLENT for the period 2013-2017 and activity plan for 2020-2023 following an international evaluation performed by the panel HEALTH SCIENCES – Clinical and Translational Research organized by FCT.
 The resulting FCT basic and strategic funding (UIDB-00776-2020 and UIDP-00776-2020) amounts to a total of 1,242,000€ for the period 2020-2023, which includes new PhD researcher contracts.
-Additionally, the FCT international evaluation decided to award 8 PhD fellowships to CI-IPOP, which will be funded directly by FCT during the period 2020-2023.
+Moreover, the international evaluation awarded eight PhD fellowships to CI-IPOP directly funded by FCT for the same period.